Vegan Sushi Rolls With Ginger-Tamari Sauce

-Level-up sushi night with these fun vegan sushi hand rolls!
-Filled with baked tofu, rice, and veggies, and drizzles with a ginger tamari sauce, these are sure to be a crowd pleaser and new family favorite.
+Level-up sushi night with these fun temaki sushi hand rolls!
+Filled with baked tofu, rice, and veggies, and drizzled with a ginger tamari sauce, these are sure to be a crowd pleaser and new family favorite.

 post featured image